 Puerto Rican residents are taxed in Puerto Rico on their worldwide income, no matter where the income is sourced.
-Puerto Rican non-residents are only taxed in Puerto Rico on their PR-source income.
+Puerto Rican non-residents are only taxed in Puerto Rico on their Puerto Rico-source income.
 Income for services performed is sourced to Puerto Rico based on where the services are performed.
 Such income is typically prorated to Puerto Rico based on workdays.

 Puerto Rico has a de minimis rule to avoid sourcing to Puerto Rico very small amounts of income from personal services.
 Income from personal services performed within Puerto Rico will not be considered from Puerto Rican sources if it is USD 3,000 or less and the individual was present in Puerto Rico for 90 days or less during the calendar year (such personal services must have been provided to an employer who is not engaged in trader or business in PR) .

 Personal income tax rates